Quttoshii/scholarwatch/README.md

     - npm start

 - To create the database:
-    - uncomment the follow lines in 'ScholarWatch.sql' to execute once, then recomment them:
+    - uncomment the following lines in 'ScholarWatch.sql' to execute once, then recomment them:
         - ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_password';
         - CREATE SCHEMA `scholarwatch` ;